mainsail-crew/docs/docs/mainsailos/faq/linux-mcu.md

 ---
-html_title: Linux RPi MCU - MainsailOS
+html_title: Linux MCU - MainsailOS
-description: Learn how to set up your SBC (e.g. Raspberry Pi) as a secondary MCU in Klipper to use GPIOs and buses (I2C, SPI) directly within your printer configuration.
+description: Learn how to set up your SBC as a secondary MCU in Klipper to use GPIOs and buses (I2C, SPI) directly within your printer configuration.
 social:
   cards_layout_options:
-    title: Linux RPi MCU
+    title: Linux MCU
 ---

-# Linux RPi MCU
+# Linux MCU

-Your single-board computer (SBC), such as a Raspberry Pi, can be used as a secondary MCU in Klipper.
-This allows you to use the GPIOs and buses (I2C, SPI) of your SBC directly in your Klipper configuration.
-For example to control additional fans, LEDs, or to read sensors without needing extra hardware.
+Your single-board computer (SBC) can be used as a secondary MCU in Klipper.
+This allows you to use the GPIOs and buses (I2C, SPI) of your SBC directly in your Klipper configuration — for example, to control additional fans, LEDs, or to read sensors without needing extra hardware.

 ## Install the Systemd Service